Keyboard shortcuts

 The goal of the Autonomous Karting Series is to create an accessible and exciting autonomous go kart race.
 The race presents a realistic scenario in which teams need to build go-karts that will race and compete on a track autonomously.
 It is encouraged that teams will work to create innovative and performant hardware, electrical, and software solutions.

-Race Structure
+Event Structure

 2. Team rankings will be by total time taken to complete the 5 laps.

-Race Track definition
+Race Track Definition

 3. The start/finish line will be identified on a per track basis.

-2. A non-encompassing list of allowed data:
+3. A non-encompassing list of allowed data:

 • GPS waypoints